 3. Select the level of objectives.

 4. The objectives will be filtered in the mastery view according to the chosen objective level.
-In this case, we have chosen "Benchmarks" level and all the benchmarks objective and there parents objectives (in this case "Indicators" objectives) will be populated in the mastery view.
+In this case, we have chosen "Benchmarks" level and all the benchmarks objective and there parents objectives (in this case "by Understandings" objectives) will be populated in the mastery view.

 6. The mastery view will be filtered accordingly.